lukas-h/overview-of-firebase-for-dart/README.md

 ### *Why?*
 Dart is lacking an official implementation of a firebase sdk in native Dart code.

-The existing wrappers around official SDKs are on the *FirebaseExtended* org on Github , which means "Projects that are not officially staffed by Googlers [...]".
+The existing wrappers around official SDKs are on the *FirebaseExtended* org on Github, which means "Projects that are not officially staffed by Googlers [...]".